Diallomm/Scan_and_move/README.md

 add this

-		0 23 * * * /usr/bin/python3 "directory how is a script"
+		0 23 * * * /usr/bin/python3 "directory where is a script"

 exemple: